lgmorand/aks-workshop/_entries/02-01 challenge1.md

 {% endcollapsible %}

-Finally, load the app url [http://localhost:9000](http://localhost:9000) in a browser and make sure you see a `Hello world` message.
+Finally, load the app URL [http://localhost:9000](http://localhost:9000) in a browser and make sure you see a `Hello world` message.

 > **Resources**
 >